 Anne Ford (Chair)

-For me, Drumlin Wind Energy Co-operative ticks very many of the right boxes – a forward thinking group, sustainable safe energy production with low environmental impacts, like-minded people sharing individual resources and effort carefully for wider benefit to society – and with a good prospect of financial return on investments.
+For Anne, Drumlin Wind Energy Co-operative ticks very many of the right boxes – a forward-thinking group, sustainable safe energy production with low environmental impacts, like-minded people sharing individual resources and effort carefully for wider benefit to society – and with a good prospect of financial return on investments.

-Having travelled to Germany recently with the Drumlin group, I have seen and studied some of the best practice in renewable energy generation and supply.
-I am firmly convinced of the value and potential of such technologies for Northern Ireland – and that realistic options exist for change here.
+Having travelled to Germany recently with the Drumlin group, Anne has seen and studied some of the best practice in renewable energy generation and supply.
+She is firmly convinced of the value and potential of such technologies for Northern Ireland – and that realistic options exist for change here.

-In seeking to join the Drumlin Board of Directors, I am enthusiastic to ensure that our co-operative maximises its potential for renewable power generation, to communicate widely the value of what we do, and to seek opportunities to expand member and community involvement thus influencing energy provision in a wider context.
+By joining the Drumlin Board of Directors, she is enthusiastic to ensure that our co-operative maximises its potential for renewable power generation, to communicate widely the value of what we do, and to seek opportunities to expand member and community involvement thus influencing energy provision in a wider context.

-After study at Queen’s and the University of Ulster, my professional career in Biology and Environmental Science has been in teaching, lecturing, mentoring and Course Management.
-As a result of many years work in the Grammar School and Further Education sectors, as well as serving on school Boards of Governors and in other community, charity and church organisations, I feel I can offer the co-operative a deep understanding of sustainable development issues and a range of skills and experience including planning, administration, oversight, communication and team working.
+After study at Queen’s and the University of Ulster, her professional career in Biology and Environmental Science has been in teaching, lecturing, mentoring and Course Management.
+As a result of many years work in the Grammar School and Further Education sectors, as well as serving on school Boards of Governors and in other community, charity and church organisations, Anne feels she can offer the co-operative a deep understanding of sustainable development issues and a range of skills and experience including planning, administration, oversight, communication and team working.

-Now retired from teaching (but still energetic!)
-I can commit time to our organic farming enterprise within sight of a Drumlin turbine.
+Now retired from teaching (but still energetic!) she can commit time to our organic farming enterprise within sight of a Drumlin turbine.

 Andrew McMurray